tdimitrov/tranqap/docs/cmd.rst

 -l string
 ~~~~~~~~~

-Path to log file. rpcap will not generate additional log file, unless
+Path to log file. tranqap will not generate additional log file, unless
 this option is supplied.

 -h